This post will discuss how to install shingles on a roof correctly, to avoid future problems. The most important steps in the process are to:

-The house was built in the 1960’s and back then the building code required a minimum of 3/8″ plywood – something no good contractor would think of doing today.
+The house was built in the 1960’s and back then the building code required a minimum of 3/8″ roofing plywood – something no good contractor would think of doing today.
 Now, any new roof (in Massachusetts) must have a minimum of 7/16″ sheathing with H clips.

-That was an immediate call to change the job specs – we simply could not install a new roof onto the plywood that was in place.
-After changing the terms with he homeowner, we began removing the old shingles.
+That was an immediate call to alter the job specs – we simply could not do the install onto the existing plywood.

 What we found below was scary to the say the least!

 After we opened the roof up, we found 3/8″ thick plywood that was old, dilapidated, broken in many places and with several spots of water damage.